 Helio Gracie believed that every practitioner of Jui-Jitsu needed to teach the art to others.
 He also thought that his Jui-Jitsu was a force to be reckoned with, proving his stance in a series of well-known fights with some of the world’s greatest fighters.

 Gracie vs. Kimura

 The Gracie vs. Kimura match is arguably one of the greatest martial arts fights ever.
 It materialized into an epic battle between two of the greats in their respective disciplines.
 This fight came to define the image of Helio Gracie as a formidable opponent for a fighter practicing any style of martial art.

 Post-war Japan failed to provide an income for the legendary fighter Kimura, so he began to tour internationally and finally ended up in Brazil.
 Initially uninterested in fighting Helio Gracie, Kimura eventually accepted the challenge after mounting pressure forced his hand.

 The matchup came about due to Helio’s submission of the formidable fighter Yuko Kato, one of Kimura’s contemporaries.
 This win made Helio Gracie hard to ignore and earned him a fight with the Japanese master.

 On September 27, 1951, the two greats entered the ring, agreeing to a fight lasting three ten-minute rounds.
 The two put on a magnificent showing of skill.
-Still, early in the second round, Kimura submitted Gracie with a reverse ude-garami, now known as the Kimura, in honor of the master martial artist.
+Still, early in the second round, Kimura submitted Gracie in his gi with a reverse ude-garami, now known as the Kimura, in honor of the master martial artist.
 Martial Arts enthusiasts and fans of the sport regard this fight as one of the greatest.

 Leaving a Legacy